PayString/rfcs/src/spec/payid-easy-checkout.md

         ]
      }

-The receiver client must parse this response to find the PayID Easy Checkout Link.
+The receiver PayID Discovery client must parse this response to find the PayID Easy Checkout Link.
 If the JRD returned from the PayID Easy Checkout Discovery query does not contain a PayID Easy Checkout Link in its 'links' collection, PayID Easy Checkout is considered to have failed.
 Once a PayID Easy Checkout URI Template has been obtained from the PayID Easy Checkout Link by the PayID client,